Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Abstract

 \section{Abstract}

-We discuss the origin of a nonuniform superconducting state in which Cooper pairs have a finite center of mass momentum.
-The instability to such a nonuniform superconducting state is analyzed by a pole of the pair fluctuation propagator for weak coupling superconductors.
-The results show that odd(even)-frequency Cooper pairs stabilize a nonuniform (uniform) superconducting phase below the transition temperature.
-We provide a theoretical framework that explains the reasons for appearing the nonuniform superconducting states.
+This paper discusses the origin of a nonuniform superconducting state in which Cooper pairs have a small but finite center-of-mass momentum.
+We analyze the instability of the normal state to such finite-momentum states using the pole of the pair fluctuation propagator in weak-coupling superconductors.
+The finite-momentum superconducting state is realized when the odd-frequency pairing correlations in the uniform superconducting state are expected to have sufficiently large amplitudes.
+We provide a perspective for a comprehensive understanding of inhomogeneous superconductivity and related phenomena.